fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ### Nearby lions

 A stroke of good fortune led us to pick up a signal for HIP636, we left the dogs and drove towards it.
 The signal was strong, they were nearby.
 A slender mongoose ran across the road ahead, as we kept our eyes peeled for yellow bodies in the grass.
+In the bare branches of a tree beside us sat a southern yellow-billed hornbill.

+{% figure imfolozi-diving-hornbill.jpg landscape %}
+Southern yellow-billed hornbill
+{% endfigure %}

 I saw them first, two females, "1 o’clock" I shouted to Kelsey, we stopped abruptly and immediately we were silent.
 These two lions were right besides us, we didn't want to scare them off.
 The younger one was spooked, she upped from her bed and hid behind the trees, we could see a moving head eyeing us between the branches suspiciously.
 The older female, the collared one, was nonchalant, she didn't move and she paid no attention.
 An incredible sight, to be so close to these powerful and majestic wild animals.

+{% figure imfolozi-fearful-lion.jpg landscape %}
+A fearful female lion sees us coming
+{% endfigure %}

+{% figure imfolozi-lion-at-sunset.jpg landscape %}
+The same lion enjoying the evening sun
+{% endfigure %}

 This pride’s story was a sad one, they’d once left the park and attacked livestock.
 One was shot and killed by the community, another died from poisoned meat, others later got tuberculosis and died; there used to be a pride with cubs, now there were two; a mother and daughter, presumably.
 The younger lion’s nervousness around people and vehicles was justified.